matsuhav/vim-surround/README.rst

 You can fully customize the surroundings.

-Mappings are partly derived from other surround plugin:
+Mappings are derived from other surround plugin:
 `tpope/vim-surround <https://github.com/tpope/vim-surround>`_,
 `kana/vim-surround <https://github.com/kana/vim-surround>`_.